USDA Provides Additional Food Options to SNAP Participants Impacted by Hurricane Florence

-WASHINGTON, September 17, 2018 – The U.S. Department of Agriculture yesterday approved a waiver that will allow participants in the USDA’s Supplemental Nutrition Assistance Program in North Carolina to buy hot foods with their benefits through October 31, 2018.
+Washington, DC, September 17, 2018 – The U.S. Department of Agriculture yesterday approved a waiver that will allow participants in the USDA’s Supplemental Nutrition Assistance Program in North Carolina to buy hot foods with their benefits through Oct.
+31, 2018.

 USDA Secretary Sonny Perdue emphasized the importance of the waiver, noting that many North Carolina residents evacuated to shelters cannot store food and are lacking access to cooking facilities as a result.
 “As the state of North Carolina works to recover from this storm, USDA stands ready to provide common-sense flexibilities to help them meet the needs of their citizens,” Perdue said.

 Under normal circumstances, Perdue explained, hot foods and foods ready for immediate consumption cannot be purchased using SNAP benefits.
 Hot foods include items sold at authorized SNAP retailers that are hot at the point of sale.
 The waiver addresses the inability of those SNAP participants affected by the disaster to prepare food at home.
 SNAP authorized retailers may need 24-36 hours to be ready to accept SNAP benefits for hot foods due to programming changes that may be required at their stores.

 “Our Food and Nutrition Service (FNS) employees work with state and local officials to identify the needs of people impacted by a natural disaster,” Perdue said.
 “Allowing the purchase of hot foods with SNAP is one of many programs for storm victims that were triggered after President Trump declared a disaster for North Carolina.”

 USDA also approved a waiver on September 16 to allow extended time for SNAP participants to submit claims for food lost in the disaster.
 Affected households in North Carolina now have until October 15 to report food losses and request replacement benefits so they can purchase food to make up for what was lost in the storm.